 What happened afterwards was more than surprising to me.
 Our Sports Medicine Clinic is one of the most aggressive around.
 I was reading all over the web about people with Achilles tendon ruptures being non-weight bearing for up to 8 weeks and then in a walking boot for weeks after that.
 I had just 2 and a half weeks non-weight bearing in the cast and on crutches, and 6 and a half more weeks in the walking boot (sort of a cross between a big ski boot and a Star Wars Stormtrooper boot), starting with my foot at a 20 degree angle down, reducing down to flat a week ago.
 Yesterday, after my 2nd physiotherapy session, I was walking without the boot.
 There was a bit of sensitivity from the nerves in the bottom of my foot causing a bit of a limp, but that is rapidly going away.
 I’ve still got 4 more weeks of healing while the tendon strengthens back to 99%, and it’ll be a few months after that before I attempt to play squash again, but I’m now just about back to normal after 9 weeks.

 Why is that?
 I’m not exactly sure.
 I am very active and did walk a lot during my rehab – sometimes several miles.
 First on crutches where my arms got stronger than they’ve ever been.
-Then in the walking boot (an amazing invention I had to wear all day and night that looks like a cross between a ski boot and a Star Wars storm trooper boot) that completely eliminates all pressure on the ankle area.
+Then in the walking boot (an amazing invention I had to wear all day and night) that completely eliminates all pressure on the ankle area.
 I just had to be on my toes on my left foot when I walked in the boot to even myself up and eliminate the stress a limp would put on my right hip and left knee.

 Also my legs are the strongest part of me.
 I was biking all summer, and I thought I was in the best shape in my life.
 That may have been my downfall.
 Biking hardens the Achilles, but squash requires a flexible Achilles for the quick kick-off.
 It may be that I didn’t adequately warm up my legs prior to the match, or it could just have been one of those freak things that just happens.